tldr-pages/tldr/contributing-guides/git-terminal.md

 ## Changing the email of any commit(s)

 1. Perform an [interactive rebase](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt--i), specifying the reference of the earliest commit to modify as the argument.
-For example, if the earliest commit with the wrong email address was 6 commits ago, you can specify the commit hash or just `HEAD~6`.
+For example, if the earliest commit with the wrong email address was 6 commits ago, you can specify the commit hash (check it with `git log`) or just `HEAD~6`.

 ```bash
 git rebase --interactive HEAD~6